LoginSHOPshop

 Happy Memorial Day!

 Have you ever just relaxed and let life happen?
 Think about it.
-We set goals, make lists, check our calendar and work so hard to make life happen while our shoulders get tighter, expectations rise, and sense of chasing pushes us closer to burnout.
-While I have respect for ambition, discipline, and drive, the more […]
+We set goals, make lists, check our calendar and work so hard to make life happen while our shoulders get tighter, expectations rise, […]

 By